SamLiyan/BIOL-7800/README.md

   reads, *E. coli*).
 The full run is used (1,107,090 read pairs, approximately 70x coverage).

-No data files are included in this repository. `run_analysis.sh` downloads everything it needs directly from NCBI/SRA when it runs, and deletes the downloaded input data again once the pipeline finishes (see Execution Steps below).
+No data files are included in this repository. `main_script.sh` downloads everything it needs directly from NCBI/SRA when it runs.

 ## Requirements
 - SRA Toolkit (fastq-dump) 3.1.1